oliskir/oliskir.github.io/index.md

   2014.11.25, PARIS@IPNO Campaign Workshop,
   IPN-Orsay, France

+{% comment %}
+    16-24.09.2014
+    36th Course of the International School of Nuclear Physics: Nuclei in the Laboratory and in the Cosmos Erice, Italy
+{% endcomment %}

 * [Applying new tools to old problems: Experimental studies of resonances in <sup>12</sup>C](https://drive.google.com/open?id=0B2jsHF2efgcVbU1KYmQ2bmRYZlE)<br/>
   2014.05.27, 3rd International Workshop on State of the Art in Nuclear Cluster Physics (SOTANCP3), Yokohama, Japan